iotshaman/shaman-cli/templates/node/README.md

 # Node JS Templates
 To scaffold and run your code in a Node JS environment (using Typescript), use the value "node" for the "environment" property of your project definition (shaman.json file -> projects).
-The proceeding templates are available in the "node" environment, and can "include" references (dependencies) to other projects of type "node".
+The proceeding templates are available in the "node" environment, and can "include" references (dependencies) to other projects of the "node" environment.

 ## Languages
 The "node" environment only supports the Typescript language.
 You do not need to specify this in your "project" definitions (shaman.json), since the value "typescript" will be used be default.